-Before a pesticide is approved, the risk to non-target organisms has to be assessed.
-This assessment is to ensure that there are no significant long term changes to the population nor to the function of the ecosystem.
+Before a pesticide is approved, the risk to non-target organisms must be assessed.
+This assessment is to ensure that there are no significant long-term changes to the population nor to the function of the ecosystem.
 Certain other effects may also be unacceptable such as vertebrate mortalities.

-- Links to pages giving Information about specific groups of organisms
+- information about specific groups of organisms

-- UK Guidance for products
+- UK guidance for products

-- Classification and labelling
+- classification and labelling

-Ecotoxicology guidance list (list items are also included on pages referring to specific organisms where appropriate)
+(items are also included on pages referring to specific organisms where appropriate)

-Current EU Guidance Documents
+Current Guidance Documents